RsgAI/Facial-Expression-Recognition/README.md

 [**Computer Vision and Deep Learning Based Virtual Teacher**](https://github.com/RsgAI/Computer-Vision-and-Deep-Learning-Based-Virtual-Teacher "GitHub Repository") project.
 In this project, deep learning-based facial expression recognition will be implemented on the [**Expression in-the-Wild(ExpW)**](http://mmlab.ie.cuhk.edu.hk/projects/socialrelation/index.html "Official Website") dataset.
-Comparisons will be made between models and datasets by training different models with different quality and quantity parts of the relevant dataset.*
+Comparisons will be made between models and samples by training different models with different quality and quantity samples of the relevant dataset.*

+### Note: Work on this project is being continued
 ---

 ### *Dataset*